 Tokens are created by following a standard template on the host blockchain platform, for instance, Ethereum or Waves platform.
 Creating of tokens is made using smart contracts capability supported on the platforms.
 Smart contracts are customizable code that can execute themselves without need for third-party physical intervention.

 As it stands, most of what we have and hear today are tokens on top of Ethereum.
 Tokens are issued to the public via an Initial Coin Offering, which is more or less similar to Initial Public Offering or IPOs for stock issuance.
 ICOs are a great way of identifying interesting projects that would have real-world application and run for the longest.

 Types of tokens

 You could also differentiate utility tokens being those that allow you to do such things as create smart contracts on the blockchain, from currency tokens that allow you to exchange value.
 Some cryptocurrencies such as Ether operate as both utility and currency tokens.

-But a token could also be an asset token if it is a representation ownership of a physical asset or product.
+But a token could also be an asset token if it is representation ownership of a physical asset or product.
 This is one of the areas of crypto growth since asset tokens enable true distributed, P2P ecosystems on the blockchain.
 But they are not popular with investors.
 An asset token would be used to represent an asset expected to rise in value.
-A very good example is Goldmint, which operates gold-backed cryptoassets GOLD.
+A very good example is Goldmint, which operates the gold-backed crypto asset, GOLD.

-Equity tokens is sought of prohibited grounds now because of SEC regulations.
+Equity tokens are sought of prohibited grounds now because of SEC regulations.
 Like a traditional stock, it implies ownership and control.
-In other words, you are buying some part of organization so you get some equity and share in profits.
+In other words, you are buying some part of the organization so you get some equity and share in profits.

 Owners, of course, have control on organization behavior.
 DAO, as you might have heard was one of them and which SEC has issued directives about.
-SEC considers equity to include what earns you some money or reward from the actions of others while you act as a owner.
+SEC considers equity to include what earns you some money or reward from the actions of others while you act like an owner.